Variational Learning for Unsupervised Knowledge Grounded Dialogs: Introduction

-In methods such as RAG \cite{RAG}, the documents used to generate responses are modeled as latent variables and, the {\em document-prior} and {\em response-likelihood} probabilities are defined using outputs of their respective sub-networks.
-Specifically, the document-prior distribution is defined by querying a knowledge index \cite{JDH17,kar20} using the dialog context (history), and then converting the retrieval scores of the top-k\footnote{typical $k$ $=$ 5-10.
-Note that this an approximation of the document-prior distribution -- sampling a document based on the prior distribution, would require retrieval scores for each document in the index collection which can be expensive to compute~\cite{Guu20,RAG}} documents into a probability distribution.
+To overcome this limitation, methods such as RAG~\cite{RAG}, model documents as latent variables and learn a distribution over these variables (Figure \ref{fig:RAG}).
+This distribution is referred to as the {\em document prior}.
+Specifically, the document-prior distribution is defined by querying a knowledge index \cite{JDH17,dpr20} using the dialog context (history), and then converting the retrieval scores of the top-k\footnote{typically $k$ $=$ 5-10.} documents into a probability distribution.
 The response-likelihood can be defined using any neural language generator such as GPT2 \cite{GPT2}.
 It then performs a marginalisation of the latent variable over the retrieved documents to compute the approximate probability of the response, given the context.
 The negative log likelihood under this approximation forms the loss function to train.

-One of the weaknesses of such approaches is that, using the document-prior to query the index during training, ignores crucial information present in the ground-truth response.
-As a result, the response-likelihood network parameters may receive a weaker signal while training, which, in-turn, can cause models to try reducing their dependence on external knowledge by `memorizing'.
+However, one of the weaknesses of this approach is that, using the document-prior to query the index during training, ignores crucial information present in the ground-truth response which could have aided document retrieval.
+As a result, the response-likelihood network parameters may receive a weaker signal during training, which, in-turn, can cause models to try reducing their dependence on external knowledge by `memorizing', especially if the correct document is rarely fetched by the retriever.

-{\bf Variational Training:} Querying the index with additional information from the ground-truth response while training can help retrieve more relevant documents, and thus, provide a stronger signal to the response-likelihood parameters.
-Therefore, in this paper, instead of using the {\em document-prior} distribution to retrieve documents while training, we retrieve the document under a {\em document-posterior} distribution and optimize the Evidence Lower Bound or ELBO, which forms the basis of variational auto encoders \cite{KW13}.
-The loss function in this case consists of an expectation of negative log-likelihood (response-likelihood) under the document-posterior distribution and a Kullback–Leibler (KL) divergence between document-posterior and document-prior distributions.
+{\bf Variational Retrieval-Augmented Generation (VRAG): }In this paper, we propose an approach that overcomes this limitation.
+We incorporate the ground truth response with the dialog context for retrieving the documents during training in a secondary retriever.
+This increases the chances of retrieving the correct document during training.
+The distribution over the documents defined by this retriever is referred to as the {\em document posterior}.
+The document posterior guides the training of the document prior while the documents sampled by the posterior are fed to the decoder for generating the response.
+Such a formalism emerges naturally in the variational setting, wherein the evidence lower bound (ELBO) is optimized instead of the maximum likelihood objective.
+Hence, we refer to the model as Variational Retrieval-Augmented Generation (VRAG).